Collectible and Vintage Bells

 In 1963, Norman Rockwell ended his 47-year association with The Saturday Evening Post and began to work for Look magazine.
 During his 10-year association with Look, Rockwell painted pictures illustrating some of his deepest concerns and interests, including civil rights, America's war on poverty, and the exploration of space.

-In 1977, Rockwell received the nation's highest civilian honor, the Presidential Medal.
+In 1977, Norman Rockwell received the nation's highest civilian honor, the Presidential Medal.